the-turing-way/the-turing-way/book/website/community-handbook/persona/persona-contributions.md

 ### Maintenance

 Maintenance work in _The Turing Way_ applies to the multiple aspects, some of which are listed below:
-- conversations in community spaces such as Gitter, GitHub issues, or Twitter.
+- conversations in community spaces such as Gitter, GitHub issues, or Twitter
 - the technical infrastructure of the GitHub repository, associated GitHub bots, scripts and continuous integration pipeline
 - online hosting platforms of Jupyter book and Netlify
 - translation infrastructure of Transifex.